GoogleCloudPlatform/DIY-Tools/README.md

 ## Tools and Examples

 ### [gcp-data-drive](../master/gcp-data-drive)
-GCP Data Drive leverages a simple composable url path to retrieve data in JSON formats from support GCP data platforms.
+GCP Data Drive leverages a simple composable url path to retrieve data in JSON format from supported GCP data platforms.
 Bigquery and firestore are currently supported.